VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 	...,[St]<state variable1>+<state variable2>

-Similar to [Sp], the ellipsis represents the predecessor tags in the target line.
+Similar to [Sp], the ellipsis represents the predecessor keywords in the line.
 State variables are separated with *+*.
 An example of using [Sp] alongside with a [St] with three state variables of *ge_soma*,*gi_soma*, and *vm*:

 ::

 	...,[Sp] [St]ge_soma+gi_soma+vm

 By default all of the possible indices are being monitored (record = True).
-However, one might intend to monitor specific indices of neuron_group/synapses.
+However, one might intend to monitor specific indices of NeuronGroup()/Synapses().
 This can be achieved by using the [rec] tag followed by the indices of interest.
 In the following example two state monitors are defined for *apre* and *wght* of the Synapses() object.
 In the former state monitor the first 20 indices are being recorded whilst in the latter (*wght*), even indices between 0 and 20 are being recorded:

 ::